-Do you ever wonder where Harpo Soprano is eating his Sunday dinner?
+I wonder where Harpo Sopranos is eating his Sunday dinner?

-And Hal is on the pavers now; he’s a street person.
+And Hal is on the pavers now, didn’t you know?

 Suppose young Harpo eventually ventures to New Jersey from Montreal after all the years he spent estranged from Janice and the Sopranos family.